k-hurl-e/survivor/README.md

 # Survivor

 Flask app that displays data from the first 40 seasons of Survivor queried from an SQLite database.
-View [here]().

 ## About